OctopusDeploy/docs/src/pages/docs/infrastructure/deployment-targets/linux/ssh-requirements.md

 - Python is version 3.4+
 - Python3 is on the path for the SSH user executing the deployment
-- pip is installed or the pycryptodome python package is installed
+- pip is installed or the PyCryptodome Python package is installed

 ## F#